angusiguess/angusiguess.github.io-archive/_posts/2016-04-04-producers-and-error-handling.markdown

 Next time we'll see if we can't work all of these great ad-hoc patterns into something a little more reusable.

+The code for all of these examples can be found [here](https://github.com/angusiguess/async-blog-code)